 We receive commissions from the sale of vehicle service contracts, credit life insurance and disability insurance to customers.
 In addition, we receive commissions from financing institutions for arranging customer financing.
 We may be charged back ("chargebacks") for finance, insurance or vehicle service contract commissions in the event a customer prepays or defaults on a retail sales contract or cancels an insurance or warranty contract.
 The revenues from financing fees and commissions are recorded at the time the vehicles are sold and a reserve for future chargebacks is established based on historical operating results and the termination provisions of the applicable contracts.
 This data is evaluated on a product-by-product basis.
 Our loss histories vary depending on the product but generally range between 6% and 25%.
 Our F&I chargebacks from continuing operations for the twelve months ended December 31, 2009, 2008 and 2007 were \$12.4 million, \$17.7 million, and \$20.8 million, respectively.
-Our chargeback reserves were \$13.2 million and \$15.2 million as of December 31, 2009 and December 31, 2009 and 2008, were 14%.
+Our chargeback reserves were \$13.2 million and \$15.2 million as of December 31, 2009 and December 31, 2008, respectively.
+Total chargebacks as a percentage of F&I revenue for the twelve months ended December 31, 2009 and 2008, were 14%.
 A 1% change in our estimate for all our products would have changed our finance and insurance, net by approximately \$1.0 million.